VladPetriv/tg_scanner/README.md

 ## Description

-tg_scanner is an application which can parse question and replies from you telegram groups
+tg_scanner is an application which can parse question and replies from your telegram groups

 Application will always create a few dirs: